open-telemetry/opentelemetry-specification/specification/api-metrics.md

 inputs to `Add()`, `Set()`, and `Record()`, in order to refine their standard interpretation.
-Generally, there is a question of whether the instrument can be used to compute a rate, because that is usually a desireable analysis.
+Generally, there is a question of whether the instrument can be used to compute a rate, because that is usually a desirable analysis.
 Each metric instrument offers an optional declaration, specifying restrictions on values input to the metric.
 For example, Measures are declared as non-negative by default, appropriate for reporting sizes and durations; a Measure option is